jamesSampica/cheapskate/README.md

 ## Excluding Stacks

-Set an environment variable containing a JSON array when executing the script task.
+Set `EXCLUDE_STACKS` as an environment variable containing a JSON array when executing the script task.

-These stacks will be skipped when the script runs.
+These stacks will be skipped when the script executes.

 ```
 - name: Delete stacks